C. J. Mosley (linebacker): New York Jets

 On March 15, 2019, Mosley signed a five-year, $85 million deal with the New York Jets.
-Mosley made his debut with the Jets in Week 1 against the Buffalo Bills, making 5 tackles and intercepting a pass from quarterback Josh Allen and returning it for a touchdown.
+Mosley made his debut with the Jets in Week 1 against the Bills, making 5 tackles and intercepting a pass from quarterback Josh Allen and returning it for a touchdown.
 However, he injured his groin in the third quarter and did not return.
 Prior to his injury, the Jets held a 16–0 lead, but collapsed afterwards to lose 17–16.
 On December 3, the Jets placed Mosley on injured reserve due to an aggravating groin injury throughout the season.
 He was the 15th different player on the team to go on injured reserve.
 It was revealed that he needed groin surgery to repair the issue.

 On August 3, 2020, Mosley announced he would opt out of the 2020 season due to the COVID-19 pandemic.

+Mosley returned in the 2021 season.
+He finished with two sacks, 168 tackles, two passes defended, and two forced fumbles.
+In the 2022 season, he had one sack, 158 tackles, one interception, seven passes defended, and one fumble recovery.
+He was named to the Pro Bowl for the 2022 season.
+He was ranked 46th by his fellow players on the NFL Top 100 Players of 2023.
+In the 2023 season, he had a half-sack, 152 tackles, one interception, seven passes defended, two forced fumbles, and one fumble recovery.
+In the 2024 season, he appeared in four games due to toe and neck injuries.

+Mosley was released by the Jets on March 12, 2025.

+On June 19, 2025, on his 33rd birthday, Mosley announced his retirement from professional football.